 How do I know if my hair needs protein?

-All hair is made up of about 90% protein called the Keratin.
-Overtime, due to frequent manipulation such as washing, heat (both from the environment and hair appliances), and hair styling routine, your hair will start to loose some of its protein structure.
-As a result, you will start to notice your hair feeling weak, drying out quickly and breaking excessively.
+All hair is made up of about 90% protein called Keratin.
+Over time, due to frequent manipulation such as washing, heat (both from the environment and hair appliances), and hairstyling routine, your hair will start to lose some of its protein structure.
+As a result, you will start to notice your hair feeling weak, drying out quickly, and breaking excessively.
 When you start to experience more breakage than normal, this is a sign that your hair needs a protein treatment.

-Do you put leave-in conditioner on wet or dry hair?
+Do you put a leave-in conditioner on wet or dry hair?

-Since leave-in conditioners are water based, it’s best to apply it on wet hair.
+Since leave-in conditioners are water-based, it’s best to apply it on wet hair.
 However, if you will be using a leave-in conditioner spray such as the ones recommended in this post, then you don’t need to wet your hair before applying.
-You can just apply the product on your hair while its dry.
-I just find that wetting my hair with a little bit of water before applying a cream-based leave-in conditioner reduces the amount of product I need to apply in my hair, which also reduces product build-up.
+You can just apply the product to your hair while it’s dry.
+I just find that wetting my hair with a little bit of water before applying a cream-based leave-in conditioner reduces the amount of product I need to apply to my hair, which also reduces product build-up.

-You can use a leave-in conditioner everyday if your hair needs it, especially if it’s really dry and tangles easily.
+You can use a leave-in conditioner every day if your hair needs it, especially if it’s really dry and tangles easily.
 However, some of the products I will be recommending below have been proven to keep your hair healthy and moisturized for days at a time.
-Which means that you may not need to apply products in your hair everyday if you don’t need to.
+This means that you may not need to apply products to your hair every day if you don’t need to.

 What does protein do to your hair?

-Products with proteins contains hydrolyzed (broken down) proteins that are meant to fill in cracks and holes in your hair cuticles that were caused due to regular manipulation such as washing, brushing and hair styling.
-They also supplement your hair with any nutrients it may be lacking, so that your hair can feel nicer to the touch and continue to grow healthy.
-To put it in simple terms, proteins repairs your hair and strengthens it so that it’s less susceptible to breakage, which then allows your hair to stay healthy and continue to grow.
+Products with proteins contain hydrolyzed (broken down) proteins that are meant to fill in cracks and holes in your hair cuticles that were caused due to regular manipulation such as washing, brushing, and hairstyling.
+They also supplement your hair with any nutrients it may be lacking so that your hair can feel nicer to the touch and continue to grow healthy.
+To put it in simple terms, proteins repair your hair and strengthens it so that it’s less susceptible to breakage, which then allows your hair to stay healthy and continue to grow.

-What happens if hair has too much protein?
+What happens if my hair has too much protein?

 10 Protein Deep Conditioning Treatments for Breakage and Dull Looking Hair